-My approach to resolving each client's concerns is tempered by my experiences during the rapid upturns and downturns of the energy and real estate industries.
-By thoroughly understanding each client's business objectives and how these may evolve over time, we can find efficient solutions that work regardless of where the market may take us.
+I am dedicated to helping my clients overcome the various challenges they face during the rapid upturns and downturns of the energy, manufacturing and real estate industries.
+By thoroughly understanding each client’s business objectives and how these may evolve over time, we can find efficient solutions that work regardless of where the market takes us.

-Before joining Gray Reed, Chad worked as in-house counsel in roles of increasing responsibility at a publicly-traded oilfield services company, where he was involved in acquisition and divestiture matters with a combined value of $5.3 billion.
-In addition, he oversaw the drafting, negotiation and management of a variety of commercial contracts, including those concerning domestic and international customer and procurement relationships, intellectual property protection and licensing, and information technology.
-Chad also routinely counseled clients on regulatory matters concerning interstate transportation and licensed assets, as well as other day-to-day operational issues.
+Before joining Gray Reed, Chad worked as in-house counsel in roles of increasing responsibility at a publicly-traded energy services company, where he was involved in acquisition and divestiture matters with a combined value of $5.3 billion.
+In addition, he handled diverse commercial transactions involving domestic and international customer and procurement relationships, IP protection and licensing, and information technology.
+Chad also routinely counseled executives and managers on regulatory matters as well as other operational issues.

 Chad’s diverse experiences as in-house counsel have given him a deep appreciation for the need to understand a client’s operational, financial and cultural objectives before providing legal guidance.
 By approaching these issues from the client’s perspective, he is able to find a solution that efficiently resolves the concerns of all stakeholders involved.